bairesearch/LocalConnectome/README.md

 Introduction
 ============

-This repository (LocalConnectome/LC) contains structural/functional interrogations (including visualisations) of various connectome datasets (H01, LDC, ADC), and software used in their derivation.
+This repository (LocalConnectome/LC) contains structural/functional interrogations (including visualisations) of various connectome datasets (H01, LDC, ADC, CEC), and software used in their derivation.

 The "Local Connectome" is taken as the connectivity data between those neurons (neuron_id) which have cell soma/centroids that reside within a connectome Release dataset.
 The local connectome is analysed along with its immediate incoming and outgoing connections.

-With the expansion of the LC software to support multiple, complete brain datasets (LDC/ADC), the title of the repository "Local Connectome" now refers more generally to the local machine processing of connectome data.
+With the expansion of the LC software to support multiple, complete brain datasets (LDC/ADC/CEC), the title of the repository "Local Connectome" now refers more generally to the local machine processing of connectome data.

 Acknowledgements
 ================